DAflamingFOX/MATH-4306/README.md

 ### TeX Live

-For this method, we will require a [TeX Live](https://www.tug.org/texlive/) along with all the required packages used by the TeX sources (see `setup_fedora.sh` for a minimal install).
+For this method, we will require a [TeX Live](https://www.tug.org/texlive/) along with all the required packages used by the TeX sources.

 The use of [make](https://www.gnu.org/software/make/) is optional, but the `Makefile` is configured to build all TeX sources for you by simply running `make`, this will output all the PDF files into the `artifacts/` directory.